A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 What do I get with a more expensive road groupset?

-So does paying more always bring you improved performance?
-Maybe, but the higher up the range you go, the smaller those performance benefits become, and the increments become less noticeable, while the kit gets more expensive.
+Does paying more always bring you improved performance?
+Maybe, but the higher up the range you go, the smaller those performance benefits become, and the increments become less noticeable, while the kit gets a lot more expensive.

 Second-tier groupsets (Shimano Ultegra, Campagnolo Chorus, SRAM Force) are almost as good in functional terms as the pro-level components and considerably cheaper, but they weigh fractionally more and offer a touch less bling.